Skip to content

 Nairobi's Security Picture — What International Clients Need to Understand

-Most business travellers landing at Jomo Kenyatta International Airport treat Nairobi like any other emerging-market capital.
+Most business travellers landing at Jomo Kenyatta International treat Nairobi like any other emerging-market capital.
 That is a mistake.
+The city's threat profile separates it from places like Accra or Dar es Salaam, and it has three distinct layers.

-The threat profile here separates Nairobi from places like Accra or Dar es Salaam.
-Al-Shabaab has attacked commercial targets inside the city, including Westgate Mall in 2013 and the DusitD2 complex in Westlands in January 2019.
-These were not random incidents — they targeted hotels, malls, and office environments used by international visitors.
-The UK Foreign, Commonwealth & Development Office continues to assess that terrorists are very likely to attempt further attacks in Kenya, with potential targets including hotels, restaurants, and venues frequented by foreign nationals.
+Terrorism.
+Al-Shabaab has attacked commercial targets inside the city, including Westgate Mall in 2013 and the DusitD2 complex in Westlands in January 2019 — hotels, malls, and office environments used by international visitors, not random sites.
+The UK Foreign, Commonwealth & Development Office continues to assess that further attacks are very likely, with potential targets including hotels, restaurants, and venues frequented by foreign nationals.
+In January 2024, Daesh (ISIS) issued a statement calling for a renewed global campaign with specific emphasis on Western and Jewish targets — a development that raises the planning baseline for some principals operating here.

-Traffic itself is also a security factor.
+Traffic as a security factor.
 A standard transfer between JKIA and Westlands can run 60–90 minutes in peak conditions.
-That window — slow-moving traffic on a predictable route — creates exactly the type of exposure a surveillance or carjacking team looks for.
+That window — slow-moving traffic on a predictable route — is exactly the exposure a surveillance or carjacking team looks for.

 Effective executive protection here is not a single bodyguard beside the principal — it is route control, advance work, residential planning, secure transport, counter-surveillance, and real-time adjustment, delivered by a team that understands both the city and the principal's profile.
 Generalist guarding does not address this risk picture.
 Specialist close protection in Kenya does.